MARA 289 Required Content

 A Statement of Competency is required for each of the 9 or 10 Core Competencies.
 (A-I or A-J depending on when you entered the school).
 While each advisor may have different specifics they would prefer that you address, in general, consider the following as an example of a competency statement organizational structure:

-- Start with what you understand the competency to mean - define the competency and explain why it is important to you as a professional and to the profession as a whole.
+- Interpretation: Start with what you understand the competency to mean – define the competency and address each of the content items expected for each competency as identified and detailed in the MARA 289 e-Portfolio Rubric.

-- Now present and discuss each piece of evidence you selected - say why you selected this evidence and how it demonstrates your competency and the skills and knowledge you learned.
+- Present and discuss each piece of evidence you selected (providing a link to the evidence) – explain why you selected this evidence and how it demonstrates your competency and the skills and knowledge you learned.

-- Close by discussing how you are able (know how to, or can) apply or transfer your skills and knowledge in the future to different [work] situations or environments.
+- Conclusion: Close by discussing how you are able (know how to, or can) apply or transfer your skills and knowledge now or in the future to different [work] situations or environments.

 12th component: Conclusion